Problem

 Recognition

-Not a lack of activity; a lack of confidence.
+Not a lack of activity; a lack of a tie-breaker.

 Failure mode